FogBugz Search works pretty much as you expect:

 - AssignedTo cases assigned to the specified user

-- Attachment cases with an attachment with the specified filename.
+- Attachment cases with an attachment file with the specified filename.
 Please notice it does not include searches within the content of the attachments.

 - Backlog cases with a Backlog Order with the given value or in a range.
 This will also work with For Your Server backlogs using Project Backlog.
 Tip: list all cases in your backlog with Backlog:”1..”